Mohamedemad4/erstling/README.md

 - Create a pkg that captures Video from the Virtual Machine then outputs visualization_msgs/Marker postions of Objects,SuperObjs and Deposit Locations
     - check object_markers/notebooks/playground.ipynb for details about tasks
+    - make it output a debug image with markers on everything
 - Create a Nav Package that takes odom and visualization_msgs/Marker of objs and Navigates the map
     - Must be able to teleport
         - when to teleport? idk read the rules